CDCgov/importsurvey/README.md

 library(importsurvey)
 #>
 #> There are 3 related packages:
-#> * prettysurvey: functions for tabulating survey estimates
+#> * surveytable: functions for tabulating survey estimates
 #> * nchsdata: public use files (PUFs) from the the National Center for Health Statistics (NCHS)
 #> * importsurvey: functions for importing data into R
 #>